egecetin/Repo-Init/README.md

 </div>

 ## Project
 CMake template to create new C++ applications with basic codes/interfaces are already defined.
-Requires a C++17 supported compiler.
+Requires a C++20 (due to crashpad) supported compiler.

 It provides the following features
   - Tracing